Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Related Work

-In contrast to the above relevant surveys, this work highlights sources of sparsity and size reduction of tensors in ML models and challenges in efficiently executing such tensors on hardware accelerators.
-Then, it surveys and discusses the hardware and software support required for sparse and irregular tensor computations on hardware accelerators including encodings and extraction of sparse data, sparsity-aware dataflows, memory management and on-chip communication of sparse tensors while leveraging data reuse, load balancing of computations, and compiler support.
-The survey also discusses techniques for handling computations of tensors with mixed-precision and value sharing.
+In contrast to the above surveys, this work highlights sources of sparsity and size reduction of tensors in ML models and challenges in efficiently executing them on hardware accelerators.
+Then, it surveys and discusses the corresponding hardware and software support, including encodings and extraction of sparse data, sparsity-aware dataflows, memory management and on-chip communication of sparse tensors while leveraging data reuse, load balancing of computations, and compiler support.
+It also discusses techniques for computations of mixed-precision and value-shared sparse tensors.